prabhatreddy/RAG-Chatbot-Demo/README.md

 (Do not forget that you will need to install `langchain-openai` or the langchain extension for the model provider of your choice)

 ## Usage
-For this demo, you will need a JSON document of questions and answers in the following format:
+For this demo, you will need to create a JSON document of questions and answers called 'responses.json' in the following format:

 ```JSON
 {